 Prospective clients come to me as an Internet attorney to clean up a mess when their reputation online has been damaged by negative content posted on third party sites, such as consumer protection websites.
 Because I focus on growing lawsuit-free Internet businesses, damage control after-the-fact seems like a waste of time because the issue typically could have been prevented in the first place.

 You’ve already lost the debate if you’re reacting instead of shaping your story online.
-You want to put your best foot forward by encouraging positive feedback from your customers, suppliers, and others you do business with.
-Nothing presents you in a better light than a happy customer using their own words to deliver a message you want to see online instead of negative reviews and complaints.
+You want to put your best foot forward by encouraging positive feedback from your clients, suppliers, and others you do business with.
+Nothing presents you in a better light than a happy client using their own words to deliver a message you want to see online instead of negative reviews and complaints.

 What if you’ve screwed up?
 Work with your Internet attorney to map out a game plan that limits your liability exposure.
 And take corrective action a.s.a.p.
 If your lawyer agrees, consider issuing a “we goofed and here’s what we’re going to do to fix it” statement.